KatKlee/contact-app-server/README.md

 *NOTICE: This project is still in progress.*

-*try the current version: https://supercode-contact-app.onrender.com*
+*Try the current version: https://supercode-contact-app.onrender.com*

 *Version 2.0:
 – an alphabet index in the list view as a bar on the right side of the screen for quick navigation